Sigmmma/c20/src/content/h1/guides/multiplayer/player-spawns/readme.md

 In other words, a dead player will generally respawn at the spawn point closest to a living teammate.
 Therefore, in matches with smaller teams (for example, in 2v2 gametypes), living players have significantly greater individual influence over their teammate's spawn location.
 This is commonly exploited in competitive 2v2 Team Slayer (among other gametypes), in both offensive and defensive strategies.

 With a good understanding of a map's spawn points, an attacking player can predict an enemy's next spawn, or even deliberately keep an enemy alive to raise the chances of an unfavorable spawn.
 A defending player can use the same map knowledge to spawn their teammate in a safe or otherwise advantageous location.
-A player can stand within 1 world unit (3.048m or 10 ft) of a spawn point to block it, preventing their teammate from spawning there.
+A player can stand within 1 [world unit](~scale) (3.048m or 10 ft) of a spawn point to block it, preventing their teammate from spawning there.
 An enemy player can block a spawn from further away, with the chance to block increasing starting from a distance of 5 world units (15.24m or 50 ft).
-&nbsp;

 {% alert type="info"%}
 NOTE: Spawn point selection occurs a brief moment before the player spawns in
 {% /alert %}

-## Random Spawns
+## Random spawns

 If there are no living teammates within 6 world units (18.288m or 60 feet) of any spawn points, the player will be granted a random spawn (simply known as a "random" among competitive players).
 Of course, this is always true during a free-for-all match, but it is also important for level designers to consider how this quirk applies to team-based matches.
 Over the years, the competitive 2v2 metagame has evolved to the point where players have memorized the "randoms" on popular maps.
 The knowledge of each map's "spawn tricks" is exploited to great effect at the top levels of play.